 The Case for a Zinc Supercycle

-Zinc is the invisible industrial metal.
-It does not feature in headlines about electric vehicles, artificial intelligence, or energy storage.
-Yet without zinc, modern civilization would literally rust.
-Over 60% of global zinc production goes to galvanizing steel — the process of coating steel with a thin layer of zinc to prevent corrosion.
-Every bridge, highway guardrail, transmission tower, building frame, and wind turbine support structure depends on galvanized steel to maintain structural integrity over decades of exposure to the elements.
+Nobody talks about zinc.
+That's exactly why I'm interested.
+Over 60% of global zinc production goes to galvanizing steel — coating it with a thin zinc layer to stop corrosion.
+Every bridge, highway guardrail, transmission tower, building frame, and wind turbine support structure depends on galvanized steel to hold up for decades.
+Without zinc, steel infrastructure falls apart within years.
+It is that simple.

-This makes zinc one of the most fundamentally essential metals in the global economy, yet paradoxically one of the least discussed among investors.
-While copper, lithium, and uranium command premium narratives tied to electrification and energy transition, zinc is quietly underpinning the same infrastructure buildout without receiving equivalent capital allocation or investor attention.
-This perception gap — between zinc's critical industrial role and its low profile in commodity investment discussions — is precisely what creates the opportunity.
-The zinc supercycle thesis rests on a straightforward premise: global infrastructure spending is accelerating to levels not seen in decades, while zinc mine supply is contracting due to major closures, declining ore grades, and a decade of underinvestment in new capacity.
+The market ignores zinc because it's boring.
+Boring assets that pay dividends are my specialty.
+While copper, lithium, and uranium command premium narratives tied to electrification, zinc is quietly underpinning the same infrastructure buildout without getting any attention or capital.
+That gap between zinc's actual importance and its investor profile is exactly where the opportunity sits.
+The thesis is simple: global infrastructure spending is accelerating to levels not seen in decades, while zinc mine supply is shrinking due to major closures, declining ore grades, and a decade of underinvestment in new capacity.

 Demand Drivers: Infrastructure & Galvanization